CryptoPlankton/Vertcoin-Website-Testbed/content/vertcoin-for-developers.en.md

 draft: false
 ---

-If you are a store owner, you can [accept](/accept-vertcoin/) VTC in your store and help adoption of our currency.
-You can add yourself to this list by visiting us on [discord](https://discord.gg/vertcoin) or on the Vertcoin [subreddit] (https://reddit.com/r/vertcoin).
+If you are a store owner, you can accept VTC in your store and help adoption of our currency.
+You can add yourself to this list by visiting us on discord or on the Vertcoin.

 # The simplest of all payment systems